MonoGame/docs.monogame.github.io/articles/getting_started/1_setting_up_your_development_environment_vscode.md

 > [!NOTE]
-> When installing the templates, you will see an error about the UWP template failing to install.
-You can ignore this error, the UWP templates are deprecated and will be removed in a future MonoGame release.
+> When installing the templates, an error message may appear regarding the UWP template failing to install.
+This error can be safely ignored, as the UWP templates are deprecated and will be removed in a future MonoGame release.

 ## Install Visual Studio Code